shreexe/playbook-markdown-blog/posts/playbook.md

 ## Key Things to keep in mind

-Be Curious.
+- Be Curious.
 Question everything.
-Be ready to adapt and switch projects.
+- Be ready to adapt and switch projects.
-Be Persistent.
+- Be Persistent.
-Learn at least one new thing everyday.
+- Learn at least one new thing everyday.
-Be a team player.
+- Be a team player.
 Collaborate
-Go the extra mile.
+- Go the extra mile.

 **And most importantly, Have fun.**

-# Welcome to Coffee!